-> At primary level, the school is often within walking distance of home while at secondary level, the closest school may be some distance away so pupils often travel to school on the school bus.
+At the primary level, the school is often within walking distance of home while at the secondary level, the closest school may be some distance away so pupils often travel to school on the school bus.
 In cities, there will probably be several schools to choose from in your area.
 You can find out about the choice of local schools at your ayuntamiento.
-Read more about the Spanish education system here.
+Read more about the Spanish education system.

 Applying to go to a Spanish state school